-As of June 30 2022 and 2021, the District reported \$1,674,677 and \$1,490,360, respectively, as deferred outflows of resources related to contributions subsequent to the measurement dates.
-Pension contributions subsequent to the measurement date for the year ended June 30, 2022, will be recognized as a reduction of the net pension liability for the year ended June 30, 2023.
-Pension contributions subsequent to the measurement date for the year ended June 30, 2021, were recognized as a reduction of the net pension liability for the year ended June 30, 2021, were recognized as a reduction of the net pension liability for the year ended June 30, 2022.
+As of June 30 2023 and 2022, the District reported \$1,874,485 and \$1,674,677, respectively, as deferred outflows of resources related to contributions subsequent to the measurement dates.
+Pension contributions subsequent to the measurement date for the year ended June 30, 2023, will be recognized as a reduction of the net pension liability for the year ended June 30, 2024.
+Pension contributions subsequent to the measurement date for the year ended June 30, 2024, were recognized as a reduction of the net pension liability for the year ended June 30, 2022, were recognized as a reduction of the net pension liability for the year ended June 30, 2022, were recognized as a reduction of the net pension liability for the year ended June 30, 2023.